-This document is the work of the User Glossary Working Group of the User Services Area of the Internet Engineering Task Force (IETF).
-Special thanks go to Jon Postel for his definitive definition of "datagram".
+This document is the work of the User Glossary Working Group of the User Services Area of the Internet Engineering Task Force.
+I would especially like to thank Ryan Moats/InterNIC for his careful review and many contributions to this document.